 Our four programs are in visual arts, dance, martial arts and digital photography.
 Also, ACH Clear Pathways helped to form Girl Scouts Troop #53611, the first troop to be active in the Hill District in 10 years.

 How have your Point Park classes helped you in your role at ACH Clear Pathways?

 Battle's memorial brick is located in Point Park's Alumni Park.

 When I got into the thick of my position as executive director, my marketing, nonprofit and English courses really began to play a role.
 My course in nonprofit organizations was especially beneficial when it came to the time in which I was reaching out to contractors and potential funders.
 Also, the presentations I gave in various classes really prepared me to speak in front of large groups of people.

 What factors made you choose Point Park for your bachelor’s degree?

 At the time, I was a single parent working full-time at the YWCA of Greater Pittsburgh.
 After a full day of work, I was busy with parenting and household responsibilities in the evenings so the accelerated Saturday schedule of courses that Point Park offered was a true blessing.

 What’s one of your favorite experiences from Point Park?

 I enjoyed interacting with my classmates on team projects and getting to know them and what their goals were in life.
 I also liked seeing the redevelopment and expansion of Point Park’s campus.

-Consider the accelerated programs at Point Park.
 The professors at Point Park are patient and will understand what you are going through outside of the classroom.
 You will be able to build a strong relationship with them.